AlexPawelczyk/PuckSmartV1/README.md

 6) You're done!
 The PuckSmart shotmap view should be up and running.
    - To navigate to the simulation view, enter this url: http://localhost:8080/playground.html

-NOTE ABOUT THE SMALL NUMBER OF COMMITS
+NOTE ABOUT THE SMALL NUMBER OF COMMITS:
 Initial prototypes were developed on my local machine, and I only decided to push my project to Git after I submmitted my final project for marking.